TetianaOstashko/MovieApp_ReactJS/README.md

-MovieApp_ReactJS is an application that offers a wide selection of movies and information about them.
-It has been developed using the React framework and the Bootstrap styling library to provide a convenient and visually appealing user experience.
+MovieApp_ReactJS is a cutting-edge application that offers an extensive collection of movies along with comprehensive information about them.
+Developed using the powerful React framework and enhanced with the visually appealing Bootstrap styling library, it ensures a delightful and user-friendly experience.

-The application offers the following features:
+This application boasts the following impressive features:

-    - Movie browsing: You can explore a wide range of movies from different genres and years in an intuitive interface.
+- Movie browsing: Delve into a vast selection of movies spanning various genres and release years, all within an intuitive interface.
-    Convenient search and filtering options allow you to quickly find the movie that interests you.
+Enjoy the convenience of efficient search and filtering options to swiftly discover movies of interest.

-    - Detailed information: The app provides detailed information about each movie, such as a brief plot summary, IMDb rating, and release date.
+- Detailed information: Gain access to in-depth details about each movie, including concise plot summaries, IMDb ratings, and release dates.
-    You can get a comprehensive overview of the movie before deciding to watch it.
+Obtain a comprehensive overview of the movie's key aspects before making the decision to watch it.

-    - Personal favorites list: The app allows you to create a personal list of favorite movies, where you can add movies that you particularly enjoy.
+- Personal favorites list: Craft your own personalized list of beloved movies by effortlessly adding those that captivate you the most.
+Keep track of your preferred films within the app.

-To run the application, simply set up your environment and npm or yarn package manager, clone the repository, and execute the necessary commands.
-MovieApp_ReactJS was created as a final project for the course.
+To launch the application, simply set up your environment with either npm or yarn package manager.
+Clone the repository and execute the required commands.
+MovieApp_ReactJS was skillfully crafted as the culminating project for a course, showcasing its exceptional quality and functionality.

+To run test files, follow these steps:

+    1. Install the React Testing Library library by running either of the following commands:
+        - npm install --save-dev @testing-library/react @testing-library/jest-dom
+        - yarn add --dev @testing-library/react

+    2. To execute the tests, use either of the following commands:
+        - npm test
+        - yarn test